-Renaming a file using the thumbnails
+Renaming a file

-1 In the Frame Memory menu, select VF4 'File' and HF3 'Rename Thumbnail.'
+- 1 In the Frame Memory menu, select VF4 'File' and HF6 'Rename'

-The Rename Thumbnail menu appears.
-In the status area, whether pair mode is on or off, all of the saved files appear as thumbnails.

-2 Using the arrow keys or turning the knob, scroll the thumbnail display.
+The Rename menu appears.
+In the status area, whether pair mode is on or off, all of the saved files appear as thumbnails. - 2 Using either of the following methods, select the file to be renamed.
+If necessary, press the arrow keys to scroll the display. - Press directly on the thumbnail in the status area. - Turn the knobs.

-Knob Parameter Adjustment Setting values 1 Scroll Thumbnail display scrolling 1 and upwards
+Knob Parameter Adjustment Setting values ĺ 1 No File selection 1 and upwards